DEEPESH-845/Periodic-Table/README.md

-# Interactive 3D Visualization of the Periodic Table
+# Interactive Periodic Table Leveraging Three.js

-The Interactive Periodic Table is designed to provide an immersive learning experience for students and teachers alike.
-By incorporating Three.js, the project allows users to hover over elements to receive detailed information, making the learning process more engaging and effective.
-This modern approach to education not only aids students in visualizing complex concepts but also equips teachers with a powerful tool to facilitate understanding.
+The Interactive Periodic Table is designed to provide an immersive learning experience for students.
+By incorporating Three.js, the project allows users to **Transform table's Structure in desired forms** and hover over elements to receive detailed information, making the learning process more engaging and effective.

----

 ![Achieving Interactive 3D Periodic Table](public/1.png)